idkjs/relay-graphql-quickstart/ReasonRelay.md

   }}
 ```

-An important note is that ReasonRelay uses `React.Suspense` by default
+An important note is that ReasonRelay uses `React.Suspense` by default, which means that it'll suspend your component if the data's not already there.

 So all together, `Main.re` should look like this:

 ```ocaml